Tompoudurans/MaWGAN/README.md

   --dataset    choose the dataset/table that the GAN will train on

-  --model      choose which model you what to use

   --opti       choose the optimiser you want to use

-  --noise      choose the length of the noise vector

   --batch      choose how many fake data you want to make in one go